 The GMAT Reading Comprehension section is, basically, a much harder version of those in the SAT and ACT exams.
 The GMAT focuses more upon disputes and arguments (the legal process is based on an adversarial trial process, so this makes sense).

 This course will teach you to “read between the lines.”
-We teach what you should have learned in school, but didn’t.
-Much of the reading techniques we discuss was already covered in our Logical Reasoning chapter, so you should review Logical Reasoning first.
-The Reading Comprehension section is much like Logical Reasoning, but with a longer attention span for its 450+ word passages.
-It’s similar to Logic Games in that you need to diagram structure.
+Much of the reading techniques we discuss was already covered in our Critical Reasoning chapter, soyou should review Critical Reasoning first.
+The Reading Comprehension section is much like Critical Reasoning, but with a longer attention span for its 250+ word passages.

 View reading comprehension passages as if they were a reality TV show where you have been dropped in a rain forest with no clues where you are or how to proceed.
 On the GMAT, a reading passage will be dropped in front of you and you will have no background on it whatsoever: